Taabannn/simple-restaurant/README.md

 >      3) Customer info
 >      4) Back to main menu

-- By choosing 1 or 2, the user add a food or drink to menu; at that point he/she enters id, title, cost and number of it.
+- By choosing 1 or 2, the user add a food or drink to menu; at that point he/she enters id, title, price and number of it.
 - By choosing option 3, customers' info including their full name, phone number and gender will be displayed.

 **At the end of each mentioned state, the above menu will be shown to the manager.**